-Today we have a guest post from Jason Schultz, Director of Marketing for Great Lakes Integrated, a strategic partner of ours.
+Today we have a guest post from Jason Schultz, former Director of Marketing for Great Lakes Integrated, a former strategic partner of ours.

 Multi-channel marketing coupled with marketing automation is a powerful approach for manufacturing companies.
 Manufacturers have a unique opportunity to create interest and trust for their products by communicating with their customers and prospects through different types of media and employing automated responses to actions they take.